Energy, It’s all about the Energy - and this is where Sport kicked in…

 Troubling Artistic Conundrum:

-Collages of close-up caricatures of Players.
+Are not collages of close-up caricatures of players.

 How to: